hoophq/docs/docs/tutorials/postgres-dlp.md

 ![hoop-remote-s1](./img/hoop-remote-s1.png)

-After sucessfully register and authenticate the hoop agent in the machine with the Postgres service, you can create the connection with the services running in the machine, in this case it will be a Postgresql.
+After sucessfully register and authenticate the hoop agent in the machine with the Postgresql service, you can create the connection with the services running in the machine, in this case it will be a Postgresql.

 ## Step 3: Register the Connection Postgresql in Hoop